Corbank/tinyguystudio/README.md

 # tinyguystudio
 Welcome to My Personal Website!

-Hi, I’m Corban , a student at Edina High School.
+Hi, I’m Corban, a student at Edina High School.
 This website is my little corner of the internet where I share who I am, what I’m passionate about, and some of the cool things I’m working on.

 About Me

 	•	School: Edina High School, Class of 2029
 	•	Interests: Coding, Trombone, Mountain Biking
-	•	Fun Fact: I've been an honor band every year!
+	•	Fun Fact: I've been in an honor band every year!

 What’s Here?